YosysHQ-Docs/yosys-cmd-ref/source/cmd/memory_map.rst

     ::

-            for -attr, ignore case of <value>.
+            for -attr, suppress case sensitivity in matching of <value>.

     .. code:: yoscrypt